Data Protection Commissioner v. Facebook & Max Schrems (CJEU)

-The Irish High Court accepted EPIC's application to participate in the case below as the only NGO from the United States to provide a counterbalancing perspective on U.S. surveillance law to the views offered by the U.S. Government.
-EPIC has participated as an amicus before international courts.
+The Irish High Court accepted EPIC's application to participate in the case below, as the only US privacy group, to provide a counterbalancing perspective on U.S. surveillance law to the views offered by the U.S. Government.
+EPIC has previously participated as an amicus before other international courts.
 For instance, EPIC joined a case before the European Court of Human Rights concerning the activities of British and U.S. intelligence organizations.
 EPIC has also appeared as a "friend of the court" in almost 100 cases in the United States concerning emerging privacy and civil liberties issues.

 - EPIC, Max Schrems v Data Protection Commissioner (CJEU, "Safe Harbor" case)

 - EPIC, Data Protection Commissioner v.
 Facebook & Max Schrems (Irish High Court, Standard Contractual Clauses case)